Math-U-See is a mastery-oriented homeschool math curriculum that uses a unique set of manipulatives to help children understand math concepts.

 Math-U-See’s manipulative kits are essential to the program.
-For most of the elementary levels, you’ll need the Integer Block Kit.
-(The Epsilon level uses fraction overlays—transparent plastic squares with fraction markings—instead.)
+For levels Alpha, Beta, Gamma, and Delta, you’ll need the Integer Block Kit.
 The Integer Kit features snap-together plastic blocks in different colors, with each color used for a particular number.
 For example, the 2-block is orange, the 5-block is light-blue, and so on.
 These blocks are used frequently throughout the program to model everything from early counting to long division.

 The blocks provide a helpful visual for children as they first encounter the concepts, and they help to unify concepts across the years of the curriculum.
 But they have a couple of downsides, too.
 First, there’s the boredom factor.
 The blocks are the only manipulative that Math-U-See uses, and kids who thrive on variety may find it monotonous to use the same blocks day in and day out.

 Because it is so sequential and incremental, Math-U-See is a relatively easy math program when compared with other elementary programs.
-The clear explanations and manipulatives make it easy for children to grasp the concepts, and the problems in the Student Workbook are generally very straight-forward.
-The lengthy systematic review pages give children lots of opportunities to practice and review previously-learned material.
+The clear explanations and manipulatives make it easy for children to grasp the concepts, and the problems in the Student Workbook are straight-forward.
+The lengthy systematic review pages give children lots of opportunities to practice and review previously-learned skills.